furstenheim/articles/multiselector/README.md

 ![multicursor-example](./multiple-line.gif)

 ### Clone caret below
-My favourite way to create multicursors is cloning the caret below, since it is the most intuitive one.
+My favourite way to create multicursors is cloning the caret below, it is the most intuitive one.
 It will create another caret in the same position of the next line.
 Surprisingly it does not have a shortcut.
 In my case I have assigned Ctrl + Shift + Down.

 ![clone-caret-below](./basic-cursor.gif)